-The College of Liberal Arts and Sciences is a large and diversified unit offering more than 20 majors (some with additional choices of sub-specialization), several academic certificates and teaching endorsements, and numerous departmental minors, as well as a minor in computer applications.
+The College of Liberal Arts and Sciences is a large and diversified unit offering more than 20 majors (some with additional choices of sub-specialization), several academic certificates and teaching endorsements, and numerous departmental minors.

 The college also offers a selection of alternative programs for students who are highly motivated and who have a record of high scholarly achievement.
 Students may obtain information concerning any one of several departmental honors tracks from the participating department.
 These programs generally allow an accelerated exposure to higher education, thereby broadening the experience of the student.